confluentinc/tutorials/data-contracts/README.md

 ## Running the Example

 In this tutorial we'll create Confluent Cloud infrastructure - including a Kafka cluster and Schema Registry.
 Then we'll create a Kafka topic named `membership-avro` to store `Membership` events.
-The Apache Avro schema is maintained an managed in this repo along with metadata and migration rules about those schemas.
+The Apache Avro schema is maintained and managed in this repo along with metadata and migration rules.

 We will evolve the `membership` schema, refactoring the events to encapsulate the date-related fields of version 1 into its own `record` type in version 2.
 Typically this would be a breaking change.
-However, data migration rules in the schema registry allow us to perform this schema change without breaking producers or consumers.
+However, [data migration rules](https://docs.confluent.io/cloud/current/sr/fundamentals/data-contracts.html#migration-rules) in the schema registry allow us to perform this schema change without breaking producers or consumers.

 At the time this is written, this data contract functionality is available to Java, GO, and .NET Confluent client implementations.
 We'll update this example as other clients evolve.